 A black smoker is a chimney-like structure above a marine hydrothermal vent (an underwater geyser) at the crest of an oceanic ridge, which produces a dense plume of hot, black, fine-grained, precipitates.
 Black smoker chimneys are generally made from sulfides of iron, copper, and zinc.
 The sulfides are precipitated when the very hot mineral-rich waters erupting from below mix with the cold water of the ocean.
 It is the precipitates that make the vent water appear black in color and give the chimneys their name.

-In May 2000, Australian scientists retrieved a 2.7-meters-long, gold-laced black smoker from the floor of the Bismark Sea, at a depth of 2 kilometers, off Papua New Guinea.
+In May 2000, Australian scientists retrieved a 2.7-m-long, gold-laced black smoker from the floor of the Bismark Sea, at a depth of 2 km, off Papua New Guinea.
 It was caught accidentally in the dredge frame of the Research Vessel Franklin, which was being operated by Australia's Commonwealth Scientific and Industrial Research Organisation (CSIRO).